CERTEUS/certeus/docs/verification.md

 If the commands are not set, the system uses a safe heuristic fallback (format signatures).
 Fallback may be looser; for enforcement, prefer real verifiers.

+Debug logging (optional): set `PROOF_VERIFY_DEBUG=1` to emit short logs with verifier rc/stdout/stderr (first 200 chars).
+This is useful during integration and is disabled by default.

 ## Mocks (DEV/Tests)

 To simulate outcomes without external tools, use `PROOF_VERIFIER_MOCK`: